rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 ## Rust in the future

-While Rust is still just a toddler, it's still growing and still going strong.
+At two years old, Rust is finding its way into all corners of programming, from web development, to embedded systems, and even your desktop.
 The libraries and the infrastructure are maturing, we're paving the on-ramp, and we're supporting each other.
 I'm optimistic about the direction Rust is taking!

 Happy birthday, Rust!
 Here's to many more! 🎉